vikas9dev/spring-ai/docs/07-mastering-model-context-protocol-(mcp)_combined.md

 *   Atlassian provides an MCP server for interacting with JIRA and Confluence.
 *   AWS, Azure, and Cloudflare also offer MCP servers.

-For this demo, we'll use the "File System" MCP server, which is a simple NodeJS application capable of performing file system operations.
+For this demo, we'll use the "**[File System](https://github.com/modelcontextprotocol/servers/tree/main/src/filesystem)**" MCP server, which is a simple NodeJS application capable of performing file system operations.

 With this server, you can instruct the LLM model to read files, write files, create directories, search files, and get file metadata.